Searching for Realizations of Finite Metric Spaces in Tight Spans: Discussion

 We also see that our algorithm can produce realizations for metric spaces with up to 50 elements, even in the case of general random metrics.
 Note also that all computations are done with arbitrary precision rationals/integers, to ensure combinatorial accuracy.
 Using floating point numbers instead (which would make sense at least for the general random metrics, that is, generic metrics) could further speed up the computations.

-In future work it could also be interesting to try and develop an exact, exponential time algorithm for computing an optimal realization of any metric space.
+In future work, it could also be interesting to try and develop an exact, exponential time algorithm for computing an optimal realization.
 This would be helpful for benchmarking heuristics but would also allow to check Dress' conjecture for more examples.
 We expect that this could at least give some interesting further insights into the structure of the problem.